 This success has fueled strong interest in the development and engineering of new antibody drugs including bispecific antibodies.
 The major advantage of bispecific antibodies over monospecific antibodies is their capacity to bind two different antigens or two epitopes of the same antigen.
 This specific property paves the way to a new generation of high potential biotherapeutics.

 To date, three bispecific antibodies were approved for clinical use:

 Catumaxomab (REMOVAB®) is a T-cell recruiter developed by Trion Pharma which binds EpCAM and CD3.
 Catumaxomab is a nonhuman bispecific IgG-like rat/mouse antibody produced using the quadroma technology which was indicated as a treatment for malignant ascites (discontinued in 2014).

 Blinatumomab (BLINCYTO®) is a BiTE developed by Amgen and Micromet.
 It is a T-cell recruiter which targets CD3 positive T-cell and CD19 positive B-cells.
 Blinatumomab is indicated for the treatment of acute lymphoblastic leukemia.

 Emicizumab (HEMLIBRA®) is a therapeutic antibody developed by Roche and Chugai.
 This bispecific antibody induces the dimerization of its two targets (Factor IX and Factor X) in order to reactivate the latter.
 Emicizumab is indicated for the treatment of hemophilia A.

 The most common application of bispecific antibodies relies on retargeting effector cells to tumor cells for cancer therapy.
 BiTE (bispecific T-cell Engager) is an example of format (developed by Micromet) based on this application.
-BiTE can be considered as a scFv tandem which targets a T-cell specific molecule on the one hand and a tumor specific antigen on the other hand to improve patient’s immune response.
+BiTE can be considered as a scFv tandem which targets a T-cell specific molecule, on the one hand, and a tumor specific antigen on the other hand, to improve patient’s immune response.